 Trademark registration in Zanzibar is more than a legal formality; it is a strategic investment that strengthens brand security and market recognition.
 Benefits include:

-- Exclusive Rights โ Grants the registrant sole authority to use the trademark for the goods or services covered, preventing third parties from adopting identical or confusingly similar marks.
+Registration grants the proprietor the exclusive right to use the trademark in relation to the registered goods or services.
+It prevents third parties from adopting identical or confusingly similar marks.

 Trademark registration in Zanzibar is regulated under the Zanzibar Industrial Property Act No. 4 of 2008.
 The Act provides the legal framework for the protection of trademarks, patents, industrial designs, and utility models.
 Administration of trademark rights falls under the Zanzibar Business and Property Registration Authority (BPRA), the competent authority for filing, examination, and enforcement.

-- Local Applicants: Individuals, companies, or legal entities based in Zanzibar or mainland Tanzania.
+Individuals, companies, and legal entities established in Zanzibar or mainland Tanzania may file directly.

 Step-by-Step Registration Process